storageos/storageos.github.io/_docs/reference/cli/logs.md

 The `logs` command is intended to assist with troubleshooting a running cluster.

-Verbosity controls the level of detail shown in the logs, with `info` the default.  `debug`, `info`, `warning`, `error` and `fatal` available.
+Verbosity controls the level of detail shown in the logs with `info` the default.
+The available options are `debug`, `info`, `warning`, `error` and `fatal`.
 During normal operation `info` level is recommended.

 Filters fine-tune the amount of detail shown.
-They allow you to set verbosity to `debug` level, then set specific categoies at a higher level (e.g. `info`) so there is less noise while troubleshooting an issue.
+They allow you to set verbosity to `debug` level, then set specific categories at a higher level (e.g. `info`) so there is less noise while troubleshooting an issue.

 For example, the filter `dp=info,cp=info,etcd=debug` would set all dataplane and